binaryphile/concorde/README.md

 Let's run one of the shpecs now. `cd`ing to the lib directory, I run:

-    $ shpec ../shpec/hello_world_shpec.bash
+    > shpec ../shpec/hello_world_shpec.bash

 and see that the test runs correctly.
 Now I `cd` up one level to the root of my project.
 Proud of my code but humble enough to know that you can never do enough testing, I decide to run the test once more for good
 measure:

-    $ shpec shpec/hello_world_shpec.bash
+    > shpec shpec/hello_world_shpec.bash
     shpec/hello_world_shpec.bash: line 1: hello_world.bash: No such file or directory

 What?
 It failed?
-Oh yeah, when `hello_world_shpec.bash` runs `source hello_world.bash`, bash looks for it in the current directory (and then in the PATH, but `hello_world.bash` isn't there either), so where I run the command from matters.
+Oh yeah, when `hello_world_shpec.bash` runs `source hello_world.bash`, bash looks for `hello_world.bash` in the current directory (and then in the PATH, but `hello_world.bash` isn't there either), so the current directory determines whether the test is able to run.
 Darn it.

-I could just change the line to `source lib/hello_world.bash`, but then it would only work when I run the command from this directory and I'd like it to work anywhere.
+I could just change the line to `source lib/hello_world.bash`, but then the test would only work when I run the command from this directory and I'd like it to work anywhere.

 Let's update `hello_world_shpec.bash`: